Improving access to high quality care for obstetric fistula

 Obstetric fistulas predominantly happen when women do not have access to quality emergency obstetric care services.
 There are numerous challenges associated with providing fistula repair services in developing countries, including a scarcity of available and motivated surgeons with specialized skills, operating rooms, equipment and funding from local or international donors to support both surgery and post-operative care.

-The Department of Reproductive Health and Research at WHO has embraced this challenge and taken leadership to expand necessary research to improve the lives of women affected by fistula.
-In 2012-2013, together with EngenderHealth and USAID, WHO coordinated a multicentre trial to examine whether short-term (7 day) catheterization is not inferior to longer-term (14 day) catheterization in terms of fistula repair breakdown measured three months following surgery.
+The Department of Reproductive Health and Research at WHO has embraced this challenge and taken leadership to expand necessary research to improve the lives of women affected by fistula and support the health system response.
+Together with EngenderHealth and USAID, WHO coordinated a multicentre trial to examine whether short-term (7 day) catheterization is not inferior to longer-term (14 day) catheterization in terms of fistula repair breakdown any time between 7 days and three months after catheter removal.

-This trial was conducted in the Republic of the Congo, Ethiopia, Guinea, Kenya, Nigeria, Niger, Sierra Leone and Uganda.
-524 women with simple fistula were recruited over a period of 18 months.
-Preliminary results suggest that short-term catheterization is safe and effective for managing women following repair of simple fistula.
-Reducing the duration of post-operative urinary catheterization will reduce the discomfort among women and allow for earlier discharge of women, lowering the cost per repair as well as increasing capacity for treating additional fistula patients.
-Results of this trial will be available in the coming months.
+This trial was conducted in the Democratic Republic of the Congo, Ethiopia, Guinea, Kenya, Nigeria, Niger, Sierra Leone and Uganda.
+524 women with simple fistula were recruited over a period of 18 months and randomly allocated into two groups of 7 and 14 day catheterization.
+Results showed that short-term catheterization is safe and effective for managing women following repair of simple fistula.
+Additionally, there was no evidence of a significant difference in infections between the groups.
+Reducing the duration of post-operative urinary catheterization will also reduce the discomfort felt by women and allow for their earlier discharge.